In swipe at Trump, China tells U.N. tariffs could plunge world into recession

 The Solomon Islands and Kiribati are the latest countries to switch relations to China, leaving self-ruled Taiwan with formal ties to only 15 countries.

-(Reporting by David Lawder, David Brunnstrom and Michelle Nichols; editing by Grant McCool)
+(Reporting by David Lawder, David Brunnstrom and Michelle Nichols; editing by Grant McCool and Jonathan Oatis)

 By David Lawder and David Brunnstrom